 There is so much more to traditional Mexican cuisine than just tacos and burritos.
-The food in Mexico varies by region, flavors and ingredients.
-In this article, we’re taking you through the basics of Mexican cuisine, staples ingredients, dishes and of course where to find the best food in Mexico and what you shouldn’t leave without trying.
+In this article, we’re taking you through the basics of Mexican cuisine; staple ingredients, must-try dishes and of course where to find the best food in Mexico.

 The food in Mexico varies by region and has influences from the ancient Aztec and Mayan to the Spanish, Dutch and Caribbean people who have come through the region.

 This article will walk you through the basics of Mexican cuisine, staple ingredients and dishes.
 And of course, we’ll go over where to find the best food in Mexico and which dishes you cannot leave without trying.

 Psst!
 You might want to grab a snack before reading this article so you’re not reading on an empty stomach… You have been warned!

 - Staple ingredients